 Drug therapy has become more complex with chronic diseases.
 This is especially true in nephrology patients who receive an average of eight medications per day (Padmini and George 2008).
-The number of patients who progress to end stage renal disease increases each year (Ngo et al., 2008).
-In patients with renal failure, medication regimens become difficult to adhere to and they are at high-risk of acquiring drug-related problems (DRPs) (Darren, 2000).
-With the increase in the number of drugs, there is an increase in potential for DRPs to occur
+The number of patients who progress to end stage renal disease increases each year (Ngo, Onn and Guat 2008).
+In patients with renal failure, medication regimens become difficult to adhere to and they are at high-risk of acquiring drug-related problems (DRPs) (Darren 2000).
+With the increase in the